 Gobustan Rock Art

-Gobustan Rock Art Cultural Landscape has an outstanding collection of more then 6,000 rock paintings.
+Gobustan Rock Art Cultural Landscape has an outstanding collection of more than 6,000 rock engravings.

-They depict primitive men, animals, battle-pieces, ritual dances, bullfights, boats with armed oarsmen, warriors with lances in their hands, camel caravans, pictures of sun and stars, on the average dating back to 5,000-20,000 years.
+They can be found on three flat-topped hills within a volcanic landscape.
+The oldest engravings were made during a warmer and wetter period.
+Dating from Prehistory to the Middle Ages, they depict primitive men, animals, battle pieces, ritual dances, bullfights, boats with armed oarsmen, warriors with lances in their hands, camel caravans, and pictures of sun and stars.

-The site now lies a couple of kilometres inland, but when the rock art was made the water level was much higher and these rocks were near the sea shore.
-It’s a quite barren area nowadays, from which you can see the offshore oilfields that keep Azerbaijan’s economics afloat.
+The site now lies a couple of kilometers inland, but when the rock art was made the water level was much higher and these rocks were near the seashore.
+It’s a quite barren area nowadays, from which you can see the offshore oilfields that keep Azerbaijan’s economy afloat.
 Next to the entrance of the sizeable archaeological area lies the modern Gobustan Museum.
 Other reviewers already have sung praise about this museum which is a 2011 addition to the ‘visitor experience’.
 I can only second that: it has a comprehensive exhibition that relies heavily on audio-visuals and computer animations.
-Our enthousiastic Azeri guide loved showing the developmental history of the site by swiping forwards and backwards in time.
+Our enthusiastic Azeri guide loved showing the developmental history of the site by swiping forwards and backward in time.

 We visited in the early afternoon, and the petroglyphs were easy to see.
 The stone is quite soft, and most of the time the chiselling technique that leads to broader and deeper carvings seems to have been used.
 One of the highlights lies immediately at the start of the trail: ‘the dancing people’.
 A fragment of this is also displayed on the Azeri 5 Manat banknote (in the top left corner, you have to look closely).